term-world/topia-assignments-project-assignment/README.md

 ### Choosing a project

 World projects are necessarily open.
-This means that you're able to select anything to work on, though the project will need to be of sufficient complexity and depth to warrant needing 3+ weeks for completion.
-The only area out-right forbidden in `term-world`: games.
-We need not of trifles, amusements, or diversions.
-We are building a world, after all.
+This means that you're able to select a range of tasks to complete, and the project will be of sufficient complexity and depth to warrant needing 3+ weeks for completion.

-#### Examples
+#### Areas of work

-Scale and scope (i.e. how much work and how much is affected by that work) will vary from project to project.
-As long as the difficulty and duration are appropriate to the individual(s) completing the work, this is not a factor in evaluation.
-No one gets "more points" by doing something harder, though all of yoru projects will challenge you.

-For your consideration, the Office of the Mayor provides the following short list of potential projects, some of which may already be spoken for:

-* a community power grid
-* a world wallet system
-* a world economy
-* improvements to the inventory system
-* proper vending machines
-* citizen transportation

-These examples do not contemplate the entire range of possibilities.
-There are many more for you to discover.
-Only one project can address a given specific area.
-The Mayor will collect projects that citizens suggest and approve them on a case-by-case basis.
+Each partnership will be allowed a rank-choice vote to choose the area of `term-world` which constitutes their project.
+Below, you'll find a grid of the various areas and their relative complexity.
+You may use this chart to determine which projects are of interest and appropriate scope.

 ### Work